His Majesty O'Keefe: Historical basis

 The story is based on the life of a sailor named David O'Keefe who in 1871 was shipwrecked on Yap in the Caroline Islands, where he found the natives highly prized Rai stones quarried at great effort and danger on the island of Palau.
 He organized the natives to produce the large stone disks by employing modern methods and then used them to buy copra for coconut oil.
 The stones he produced were not valued as highly as those obtained by traditional methods due to the lack of personal sacrifice in their production, and the effect of an inflationary over-production.

 Production

 Original book

 O'Keefe's life was turned into a 1950 book by Lawrence Klingman and Gerard Green.
 The Los Angeles Times said the writers did "a magnificent job".
 The Chicago Tribune called it a "well told story".
 The New York Times called it "interesting" and "curious".

 Development

 Film rights were optioned in December 1950 by Norma Productions, the company of Harold Hecht and Burt Lancaster.

 In April 1951 Lancaster announced Fred Zinnemann would direct.
 Lancaster was very busy at this time in his career and the film was not made immediately.
 In January 1952 Frank Nugent was reported as working on the script.
 In May 1952 Byron Haskin signed to direct.

-The film would be the last in a six-picture deal between Hecht, Lancaster and Warner Bros.
-The others had been Kiss the Blood Off My Hands, The First Time, Ten Tall Men, The Flame and the Arrow, and The Crimson Pirate.
+The film would be the last in a three-picture deal between Norma Productions and Warner Bros.
+The others had been The Flame and the Arrow and The Crimson Pirate.